Center for Quality & Health Integration Projects

 Poverty is the single biggest factor contributing to adverse health and life outcomes, and outcomes worsen as poverty becomes more severe.
 Scarce resources and scattered programming do not address whole person in the context of his/her family and community.
 The many barriers to well-being (e.g., trauma, hunger, isolation, stress, inability to work and earn a living or to succeed in school, and more) put immense pressure on families, especially those with limited incomes, assets and/or social supports, especially for people of color.
 The result is real health, educational and long-term life outcome disparities.

-Benchmarks is providing leadership to steering committees in several NC communities that reach across public systems to address complex, intergenerational challenges.
-Over the past 18 months, we have researched and spoken with community leaders, foundations, and local officials about place-based work being developed across NC and nationally.
-This has given us knowledge about the key features of upstream, collaborative approaches to addressing social determinants of health, under education, housing, and health and wellness frameworks.
-As local stakeholders identify their key priorities, Benchmarks is therefore able to make connections to and help bring in resources from other similar initiatives around the state that align with the strengths, needs and will of the community.
+Benchmarks provided leadership to steering committees in several NC communities that reach across public systems to address complex, intergenerational challenges.
+We researched and spoke with community leaders, foundations, and local officials about place-based work being developed across NC and nationally.
+This gave us knowledge about the key features of upstream, collaborative approaches to addressing social determinants of health, under education, housing, and health and wellness frameworks.
+As local stakeholders identified their key priorities, Benchmarks was able to make connections to and help bring in resources from other similar initiatives around the state that aligned with the strengths, needs and will of the community.